1rthurdls/Ajbar-Leusse-co/Readme.txt

 2) type : 'python' 'name of the file (if you didn't change its name it schould be interactiveint.py) 3)follow the instructions given by the software

 !
-IMPORTANT in order for you to use the software you need to keep everything in the same file
+IMPORTANT in order for you to use the software you need to change the path of the file at some points.
 Best regards

 Habibis's team